Siddpawar9222/Obsidian-Vault/SpringBoot/006-Spring_AOP/001-Introduction.md

 ### Why Use Spring AOP (Aspect-Oriented Programming) ?

-Spring AOP (Aspect-Oriented Programming) allows you to define cross-cutting concerns separately from your business logic.
-This helps in improving code modularity and reduces redundancy.
+Spring AOP (Aspect-Oriented Programming) allows you to define <font color="#ffc000">cross-cutting concerns separately from your business logic.</font> This helps in improving code modularity and reduces redundancy.
 Here are some key reasons and a simple example to illustrate:

 #### Key Reasons to Use Spring AOP: